GITburakdeniz/smp-mdk-lgcy/README.md

 Differences from original author's code:

 - Migrating to CMake build system (WIP).
+- Modifying original code for compatibility with C++11 (removed throws)
 - Adding examples from the official handbook (WIP).
 - Adding minimal implementation of a simulation infrastructure (WIP).